 - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered.
+In most cases, care you receive from an outof-network provider will not be covered.
 Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care.
 In most situations, your PCP must give you approval in advance before you can see other providers in our plan's network.
 This is called giving you a "referral."
-Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart found at the front of this EOC are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart with a footnote (†).
-In addition, the following services not listed in the Medical Benefits Chart require prior authorization: - Services not available from network providers.
-If your network physician decides that you require covered services not available from network providers, he or she will recommend to the Medical Group that you be referred to an out-of-network provider.
-The appropriate Medical Group designee will authorize the services if he or she determines that they are medically necessary and are not available from a network provider.
-Referrals to out-of-network physicians will be for a specific treatment plan.
-Please ask your network physician what services have been authorized - Bariatric surgery.
-If your network physician makes a written referral for bariatric surgery, the Medical Group's regional bariatric medical director or his or her designee will authorize the service if he or she determines that it is medically necessary. - Breast reduction. - Cosmetic surgery. - Open MRI. - Orthognathic surgery. - Plastic and reconstructive surgery. - Routine foot care services. - Select provider referrals to a non-network provider or facility. - Transplant services.
+In addition, the following services not listed in the Medical Benefits Chart require prior authorization: - Bariatric surgery.
+If your network physician makes a written referral for bariatric surgery, the Medical Group's regional bariatric medical director or his or her designee will authorize the service if he or she determines that it is medically necessary. - Covered services not available from network providers.
+Please see Chapter 3, Section 2.3, for details. - Ostomy and urological supplies.
+If your network physician prescribes ostomy or urological supplies, he or she will submit a written referral to our network hospital's designated coordinator, who will authorize the item if he or she determines that it is covered and the item is listed on our soft goods formulary for your condition.
+If the item doesn't appear to meet our soft goods formulary or Medicare guidelines, then the coordinator will contact the network physician for additional information.
+If the request still doesn't appear to meet our soft goods formulary or Medicare guidelines, it will be submitted to the Medical Group's designee network physician, who will authorize the item if he or she determines that it is medically necessary.